Last reviewed on 23 September 2025

 • Bank facilities and other treasury functions, which are monitored and policy changes approved by the Board.

-The Board has considered the need for an internal audit function and concluded that this would not be appropriate at present due to the size of the Group.
+The Board has considered and reassesses periodically the need for an internal audit function and concluded that this would not be appropriate at present given the size and available resources of the Group.

-5. Maintain the Board as a well-functioning, balanced team led by the chair
+1. Establish and maintain the board as a well-functioning, balanced team led by the chair

 The Board of Avingtrans plc comprises of a Non-executive Chairman, two Executive Directors and three Non-executive Directors.
-The Board is chaired by R S McDowell and assisted by the Senior Independent Non-executive Director L J Thomas, who have primary responsibility for running the Board.
+The Board is chaired by R S McDowell and assisted by the Senior Independent Non-executive Director, L J Thomas, who have primary responsibility for running the Board.
+The Board and Nominations Committee regularly review the skills and industry experience of the combined Directors to ensure relevant experience/oversight of operating in a public company environment and specialist understanding of our key markets, creating a well-balanced leadership team, whilst ensuring that no single individual, or small group can dominate the Board’s decision making.

 The Non-executive Directors are considered to be independent of management and from any business relationship which could materially interfere with their independent judgement.
+The Board believe that independence should not be exclusively determined by tenure or shareholding, and that these should be balanced with Shareholder alignment and experience, these matters are reviewed by the Board and its Advisors.
+However, it ensures that a minimum of two NED’s would be determined independent if the independence indicators were tenure, shareholding and commercial relationships.
 The Senior Independent Non-executive Director is available to shareholders if they have concerns.

-The Board meets regularly with no less than ten such meetings held in each calendar year rotating locations around different business units.
+The Board has a schedule of matters which are specifically reserved for its decision and meets regularly with no less than ten such meetings held in each calendar year rotating locations around different business units, enabling the Non-executives to engage with operations and employees first-hand.
 There is a formal schedule of matters specifically reserved to the Board for its decision to enable it to manage overall control of the Group’s affairs.
 Management has an obligation to provide the Board with appropriate and timely information to enable it to discharge its duties.
-The Chairman ensures that all Directors are properly briefed on issues arising at Board meetings
+The Chairman ensures that all Directors are properly briefed on issues arising at Board meetings.

 The Company’s Articles of Association ensure Directors retire at the third Annual General Meeting after the Annual General Meeting at which they were elected and may, if eligible, offer themselves for re-election.